-Whether you are a teacher seeking theory in order to better mentor your students, a student searching to deepen your practice, a practitioner dealing with an injury, or a new practitioner seeking a way to integrate yoga into your life; our intensive will inform, inspire, and usher you on your path towards becoming a sphere of influence on and off the met.
+Whether you are a teacher seeking theory in order to better mentor your students, a student searching to deepen your practice, a practitioner dealing with an injury, or a new practitioner seeking a way to integrate yoga into your life; our intensive will inform, inspire, and usher you on your path towards becoming a sphere of influence on and off the mat.

 Most people who come to our studio, even if they’ve been trained in other modalities and approaches, are beginners to the Katonah material.
 It is much like learning a new language, agitating at first, while demanding and searingly precise.
 The Taoists believe that you are a beginner for seven years.
 At anything.
 We cover theoretical principles in our curriculum, as theory paves the way to practice.
 Theory is universal, and the techniques and skills available to be learned through the material can be applied to any practice, for both novice and veteran.
 While you may be a beginner to Katonah Yoga, chances are you are not a beginner at other things or in other ways.
 All participants have their own life experiences through which they filter our material, which adds immeasurably to a group’s cohesion.

 Katonah Yoga is not a sequence or a method, but a body of theory and an approach to learning that will inform not only your teaching style, but your life practices; giving you a broader vision with which to see your students, and new personal rituals to infuse into your own work.
-Learning how to read a body and how to to use yourself as a leveraging tool to adjust and redirect your student’s experience, gives your teaching more dimension.
-Teachers who have been trained well and who are already teaching come with their own body of knowledge, references, goals and uniqueness.
+Learning how to read a body and how to to use yourself as a leveraging tool to adjust and redirect your students' experience, gives your teaching more dimension.
+Teachers who have been trained well and who are already teaching come with their own body of knowledge, references and goals.
 But regardless of how you were trained, Katonah Yoga is often radically different from anything you have experienced in the past, feeding your imagination, expanding your view, and inspiring you with new ideas that you can integrate into your own teaching and life.

 The progression from learning to teaching takes time.
 Practicing with us, playing with others, putting theory in your mouth, embodying the practice, over months or even years, gives us the opportunity to try, test, refine, redefine and transform ourselves into the person, the teacher, the producer, the baker, the candlestick maker, that we want to be.
 It's the long haul, the journey, showing up again and again, showing up when you think you know it, when you think there's nothing more to learn, when you feel humbled by it.
 It's about immersing yourself in the material, engaging with the community and becoming a member of the hive in every way.
-Become a presence, become a set of hands, become someones apprentice, become ubiquitous, we'll all thrive because of it.
+Become a presence, become a set of hands, become someone's apprentice, become ubiquitous, we'll all thrive because of it.